 No, not for this recipe.
 Since you are cooking the greens down over a long period of time, you do not have to remove the stems, but you will want to cut them into small pieces.
 I personally prefer to remove the stems.
 The stems are tough, but the leaves themselves are fairly tender.
 If you were to eat them raw or cook for a short period of time, you should remove the stems.

 One Last Bit of Fun

 A family member of mine told me this week about a greens sandwich that is wedged between two slices of fried cornbread, and I am dying to give that a try!
 Has anyone else ever heard of this?
-Apparently this delicacy can be found each year over in Eastern, North Carolina.
-I’d love to hear about any other interesting New Year traditions or exciting foods in the comments.Print
+Apparently this is common over in Eastern, North Carolina.
+I’d love to hear about any other interesting New Year’s traditions or exciting foods in the comments.Print

 Tangy, slightly sweet, and seriously delicious Southern style mustard greens braised with cider vinegar and topped with crispy bacon.
 The perfect Southern side dish, and better than your favorite BBQ joint!

-- 8 ounces of bacon, cut into 1 1/2 to 2 inch squares
+- 5 strips of bacon, cut into 1 & 1/2 to 2-inch squares

 - 1 medium yellow onion, diced

 - 1 cup chicken broth

 - 2 teaspoons kosher salt

 - Remove the greens from the stems and tear into bite-sized pieces.